Learn from the experts | You might be eligible for funding | Rolling intakes

 Some of the many reasons people love to study with us:

 - We are highly specialised and only train in Early Childhood Education and Care

-- We have 3 established childcare centres where we practice what we preach
+- We have several established childcare centres around Melbourne where we practice what we preach

-- Our classes are small and we provide a nuturing, caring environment for our learners, and we offer weekly face-to-face support sessions
+- Our classes are small and we provide a nurturing, caring environment for our learners, and we offer weekly face-to-face support sessions

 - Our facilitators are reputable and respected trainers with tremendous knowledge of the sector and plenty of experience working within the industry